-How would someone interested in getting involved in radon advocacy get started?
+How would someone interested in radon advocacy get started?

 The most essential thing in radon advocacy is raising awareness.
 So many people don’t realize the danger of radon or that they might be affected.
 There are several nonprofits whose focus is radon awareness and advocacy, including CanSAR, Citizens for Radioactive Radon Reduction (CR3), and War Against Radon (WAR).
 These organizations will have information that can help guide you through radon advocacy so you are able to do it yourself.